slietar/obj-repr/readme.md

 # obj-repr

-This library generates code for a JavaScript expression that evaluates to the provided input value, similar to the `repr()` function in Python.
+This package generates code for a JavaScript expression that evaluates to the provided input value, similar to the `repr()` function in Python.
 Compared to JSON and similar serialization solutions, `obj-repr` has support for the following:

 - repeated and circular references
 - typed arrays and `ArrayBuffer`
 - bigints
+- symbols; symbols with a description are recreated using `Symbol.for()`
 - `Map`, `Set`
 - `Date`, `RegExp`, `URL`

-Under the hood, `obj-repr` returns code that creates an IIFE which resolves all references and recreates complex functions.
-It is meant to be used with JavaScript code generators, such as bundlers, when passing data from input options the to output files.
+Under the hood, `obj-repr` returns code that creates an IIFE which resolves all references and recreates complex objects.
+It is meant to be used with JavaScript code generators, such as bundlers, when passing data from input options to output files.

+The output string is guaranteed to be constant for a given input value in the absence of symbols.

 ## Installation